nikosanif/articles/angular-environments/angular-environments-p1.md

 When we create a new Angular project, by default Angular CLI creates two environment files for `development` and `production`.

-But in real world software development workflow, we may need more custom environments.
+But in real world software development workflow, we may need more custom environments (e.g. `staging`, `qa`).
 Moreover, there are some environmental variables that are common between these environments.
 For example, API URL to fetch data from server.
+Thus, we must find a way to share the base settings across all environments and override them as needed.

 In this article, we are going to learn:

-- How to add custom environments (e.g. `staging`)
+- How to add **custom** environments (e.g. `staging`)
-- How we can share some common variables between environments
+- How we can share some **common** settings between environments

 ## Create a custom environment 💎